Marc Summers: Later career

 Summers returned to host a 30th anniversary of Double Dare at the 2016 San Diego Comic-Con.
 He also appeared in a commemorative half-hour special in honor of the show's 30th anniversary that aired on Nickelodeon on November 23, 2016.

 In 2018, Summers provided color commentary along with his vast knowledge of the game on the revival of Double Dare with Liza Koshy, produced by RTL Group / FremantleMedia, and served as executive producer.
 In 2019, Summers hosted Double Dare Live, a non-broadcast, national touring version of the show.

 Summers began hosting the Marc Summers Unwraps podcast in 2023.
 His one-man show The Life and Slimes of Marc Summers played off-Broadway at New World Stages from February to June 2024.

 Summers starred in the Hallmark Original Movie Hanukkah on the Rocks, which premiered on Hallmark Channel in December 2024.

 Health

+While co-hosting Biggers & Summers on Lifetime in 1994, at age 43, Summers discovered he had obsessive–compulsive disorder.
+According to his 1999 memoir Everything in Its Place, the show was preparing an episode featuring Dr. Eric Hollander, a psychiatrist and director of the Compulsive, Impulsive, and Anxiety Disorders Program at Mt.
+Sinai Hospital, and actress Mariette Hartley, the National Spokesperson for the Obsessive Compulsive Foundation.
+While reviewing prep material the night before the taping, Summers read a list of OCD symptoms, which included neatness, checking, cleaning, placing things symmetrically, compulsive rereading, and intrusive thoughts, and immediately recognized himself.
+During the live broadcast, Summers revealed his condition on-air mid-interview, telling Dr. Hollander "I think I have this" and sharing examples of how his compulsions had affected his children, including his son's initial refusal to finger paint at nursery school due to fear of getting his hands dirty.

-During an interview with Dr. Eric Hollander on Biggers & Summers, Summers revealed that he has obsessive–compulsive disorder.
-Summers went public about his condition on various television shows, including The Oprah Winfrey Show and Today.
-In 1999, Summers produced a VHS video box set with Hollander about his experience, called Everything in Its Place: My Trials and Triumphs with Obsessive Compulsive Disorder.
-He also participated in a series of VHS videos for Freedom from Fear, a non-profit organization with the goal of addressing anxiety disorders and other related behavioral disorders.
+Summers subsequently discussed his OCD on other television shows, including The Oprah Winfrey Show and Today.
+In 1999, Summers published his memoir with Hollander titled Everything in Its Place: My Trials and Triumphs with Obsessive Compulsive Disorder, detailing his experiences living with the condition.
+He also produced a VHS video box set about his experience and participated in a series of VHS videos for Freedom from Fear, a non-profit organization addressing anxiety disorders and other related behavioral disorders.
 Despite his OCD, Summers was able to interact fully with his fans and contestants on Double Dare to the point of even allowing himself to get slimed, as well as shaking hands with contestants.
 Going public with his OCD cost Summers a job as host of a Hollywood Squares revival, and he was replaced by Tom Bergeron.